 | Reliable offline use | Continues operating without internet |

-| Custom infrastructure | Tailored hardware and network setup |
+| Custom infrastructure | Can be tailored to the restaurant's hardware and network setup |

-| No ongoing subscription | Often a one-time purchase |
+| No ongoing subscription | Often structured as a one-time purchase |

 | Security control | Internal control over access and storage |